New Pope Leo makes first public appearance to jubilant scenes in Rome

 Pope Leo XIV emerged onto the balcony of St Peter’s Basilica as a packed St Peter’s Square erupted in cheers and applause.

-He was Cardinal Robert Prevost, is from Chicago and is fairly young for a Pope, at the age of 69.
+He was Cardinal Robert Prevost, from Chicago, and is fairly young for a Pope, at the age of 69.

+His election drew speedy congratulations from US President Donald Trump who described an American Pope as “such an honour”.

+Posting on his Truth Social platform, Mr Trump said: “What excitement, and what a Great Honor for our Country.
+I look forward to meeting Pope Leo XIV.
+It will be a very meaningful moment!”

 Crowds had been joyously waving flags and chanting “Habemus Papam” – the Latin for “we have a Pope” – since white smoke rose from the Sistine Chapel shortly after 5pm UK time on Thursday.